Deanly/struct-layout/README.md

 - **Efficient Encoding/Decoding**:
   Transform objects to binary data and vice versa in just one line of code using `StructLayout.encode()` and `StructLayout.decode()`.
 - **Debugging Support**:
-  Visualize and debug complex binary data with built-in utilities like `StructLayout.debug()`.
+  Visualize and debug complex binary data in a human-readable format using the `StructLayout.debug()` utility.

 ---